pfgeiger/containers/inventory exercises/Microservices-HandsOnLab-002.md

 The application code is provided as part of this exercise, but let's take some time to examine the application.

-## Exercise 1: Deploying Inventory microservice
+## Exercise 1: Deploying the Inventory microservice
 The inventory microservice is based on the Spring framework and runs in an IBM Container.
 The instructions here are based on `https://github.com/ibm-cloud-architecture/refarch-cloudnative-micro-inventory/README.md`.

 The Spring Framework is an open source application framework that is intended to make J2EE development easier.
 The Spring Framework grew out of developer experience using J2EE without frameworks, or with a mix of in-house frameworks.
 Spring offers services for use throughout an application, not merely in a single architectural tier.
 Spring aims to take away much of the pain resulting from the complexity and common problems typically encountered in creating J2EE applications.